-What is keratin and what has it ever done for us?
 Fundamental to life, keratin abundant tissue has provided clothing, shelter, adornments, tools and utensils over millennia.
 Keratin is the key component of our skin, hair and nails.
 Its protein building blocks have amino acid chains, coiled, cross-linked and classified as either hard or soft.
-It separates us from our environment by forming thin, flexible skin, strong hair and rigid nails.
+It separates us from our environment by forming thin and flexible skin, strong hair and rigid nails.
 Even embryonic teeth have a keratin layer!

 The primary characteristic of keratin tissue is its appearance of overlapping scales.
 However, other characteristics include:

-- Cuticle (hair) cells – these cement in protein, face away from the scalp and are protected by sebum.
-Below this is the cortex which has strong, elongated, tightly packed keratinised cells.
+Cuticle (hair) cells: These cement in protein, face away from the scalp and are protected by sebum.
+Below these are the cortex, which has strong, elongated, tightly-packed keratinised cells.

 Disruption and Potential Damage

 Disruption to the keratin scales can change the initially smooth, soft and lustred appearance to a dull appearance with rough, disordered scales, making the tissue susceptible to damage.
 Other impacts include:

 Disrupted cellular links: